ZarifWasif/Exploratory_Data_Analysis_on_UN_Refugee_Dataset/README.md

 # Exploratory_Data_Analysis_on_UN_Refugee_Dataset

-An exploratory data analysis was conducted on UN Refugee Dataset from 1951-2023 time frame.
+An exploratory data analysis was conducted on the UN Refugee Dataset (1951-2023) from Kaggle, which was cleaned and augmented, and multiple machine learning regression models were trained for cross-evaluation, with a dashboard designed to visualize the historical global refugee situation.
 Open source data was taken from Kaggle, cleaned and augmented and multiple machine learning regression models were trained to cross evaluate the performance of the models.

 The list of the Regression algorithms include: